 Cultivation: The preference is full or partial sun, mesic to dry conditions, and a rather sterile soil that is rocky or gravelly.
 This species will adapt to rock gardens and it is not difficult to cultivate.

-Faunal Associations: The flowers are pollinated primarily by small bees, including Halictid bees (Lasioglossum spp., Halictus spp., etc.), Masked bees (Hylaeus spp.), Little Carpenter bees (Ceratina spp.), and Mason bees (Hoplitis spp.).
+Faunal Associations: The flowers are pollinated primarily by small bees, including Halictid bees (Lasioglossum spp., Halictus spp., etc.), masked bees (Hylaeus spp.), little carpenter bees (Ceratina spp.), and mason bees (Hoplitis spp.).
 These insects suck nectar and collect pollen from the flowers.
 The caterpillars of a small moth, Thyris maculata (Spotted Thyris), feed on the leaves of Houstonia spp.
 (Bluets).
-The foliage is not known to be toxic, therefore it may be eaten occasionally by the Cottontail Rabbit.
+The foliage is not known to be toxic, therefore it may be eaten occasionally by the Cottontail Rabbit and other mammalian herbivores.

 Photographic Location: The wildflower garden of the webmaster in Urbana, Illinois.